Skip to main content

 Previous volunteers

 Numerous volunteers have helped through the years of Greener Practice including doctors in training and medical students.
-Huge thanks to Dr Amy Gwyther, Dr Caitríona Callan, Dr Sophie Williams, Dr Hannah Chase, Dr Chloe Legard, Dr Shahnal Shah, Dr Lesley Black, Dr India Wheeler, Dr Georgina Kirby, Dr Sarah Ali, Dr Charles Kind, Dr Jonathan Phan, Hannah McElroy and our medical elective students Mohammed Ahmed, Joss Spence, Catriona Holden, Sara Kazem, Jennifer Orthmann, Max Preston and Kaltun Omar.
+Huge thanks to Dr Amy Gwyther, Dr Caitríona Callan, Dr Sophie Williams, Dr Hannah Chase, Dr Chloe Legard, Dr Shahnal Shah, Dr Lesley Black, Dr India Wheeler, Dr Georgina Kirby, Dr Sarah Ali, Dr Charles Kind, Dr Jonathan Phan, Dr Genna Sole, Hannah McElroy, Naina Farnsworth and our medical elective students Mohammed Ahmed, Joss Spence, Catriona Holden, Sara Kazem, Jennifer Orthmann, Max Preston and Kaltun Omar.
+A big thank you to Louise Patke, who provided administrative support for us in recent years.
 Manda Brookman has also been a fantastic support for the Greener Practice Network.

 Dr Mike Tomson